math10/euclidthegame/README.md

 # euclidthegame

-Solve Using minimum tool.
+Solve Geomatry Problem Using minimum tool.
 Game from <a href="http://www.euclidthegame.com/">this</a> website.